PHY-Wireless/sdk-nrf-otdoa/doc/nrf/libraries/otdoa_al/index.rst

 hellaPHY OTDOA Adaptation Layer
 ###############################

-The hellaPHY OTDOA Adaption Layer library enables applications to perform position estimates on cellular LTE signals using the hellaPHY OTDOA binary library.
+The hellaPHY OTDOA Adaptation Layer library enables applications to perform position estimates on cellular LTE signals using the hellaPHY OTDOA binary library.
 It adapts the binary library for use in the nRF cellular environment.

 .. toctree::